simonesilvestroni/m2m-website/_originalmusicproductions/after-1989.md

 ### New band

 To efficiently convey the new storyline, my first decision was to abandon the idea of an instrumental album.
 I wanted songs, as in _music and lyrics_, therefore finding a lead singer was paramount.
-Since **Rachel Goodman** couldn't be available for a full album, I [met **Dan Ecclestone**](/blog/ember-rev-premonition-and-ruin/) in Cambridge and agreed on working together on our respective albums.
+Since **Rachel Goodman** couldn't be available for a full album, I [met Dan Ecclestone](/blog/ember-rev-premonition-and-ruin/) in Cambridge and agreed on working together on our respective albums.
 I then involved **Gerald Duchene** to help with guitars and saxophone, **Andy Bonnor** on drums and **Callum Gardner** on acoustic guitar and backing vocals.

-Even though I initially considered scraping Paolo's contributions, I ended up keeping his amazing work on half of the songs, including several of his arrangements and his **beautiful viola**.
+Even though I initially considered scraping Paolo's contributions, I ended up keeping his amazing work on half of the songs, including several of his arrangements, a few guitar solos and his **beautiful viola**.

 ### Tracklist